jdonlan/java-dev/fragments/fragment_lifecycle.md

 ![](fragment_lifecycle.png)

 ###onAttach(Activity)
 This method is called once when the fragment has been added to an activity using the fragment manager.
 The activity passed into this method is the activity that the fragment has been added to.
 This method is typically used to determine if the containing activity is suitable to host the fragment.
-More about this can be found in the fragment/activity communication lesson.

 ###onCreate(Bundle)
 Much like with activities, this method is called to do the initial creation of the fragment.
 This is where you would setup any member variables and start loading any data that's needed for the fragment.
 Unlike with activities, you cannot access any views from this method because the UI for the fragment has not been created yet.